Skip to main content

 • For example, a budget of 10% (target: 90%) will have a maximum burn rate of 10x (1/0.1), while a budget of 3% (target: 97%) will have a maximum burn rate of 33.33x (1/0.03).
 This is true for both standard and composite objectives.

-• By manipulating standard objective targets and composite’s burn rate threshold, you can choose how sensitive the composite is to the burning of its aggregated objective’s budget:
+• By manipulating standard objective targets and the composite’s burn rate threshold, you can choose how sensitive the composite is to the burning of its aggregated objective’s budget:

 Composite’s burn rate condition thresholdStandard objective targetHow fast composite’s budget is burning